horeaporutiu/VSCodeTutorial/README.md

 `IBM Blockchain Platform`.
 Click on `Install`.
 Then click on `reload`.
 Nice, you are all set to use the extension!

 ## Step 1.
-Create a New Smart Contract Project
+Creating a New Smart Contract Project
 ![packageFile](/docs/createSmartContract.gif)

 To create a smart contract project: